chalmerj/introcs-lecture-notes/devel/rst/lab-edit-compile-run.rst

 #.
 Download and install the Emacs and Mono Software Development Kit on
    your home computer or laptop.

 #.
-Make sure you an do everything that you just completed in the lab.
+Make sure you can do everything that you just completed in the lab.

 #.
 See whether you can get a head start on Lab 1.